piciji/denise/readme.md

     * Fast Load first file
     * can be combined with Warp
 * add hungarian translation [thanks to ]
+* add Just in time polling for faster input recognition

 ## 1.1.1
 * add Final Cartridge 3 support to EF³